FalkorDB/docs/path_algorithm.md

 ![Road network](../images/graph_query_city.png)

-## Before RedisGraph 2.10
+## Before v2.10

-Before 2.10, you were able to solve these queries:
+Before v2.10, you were able to solve these queries:

 * Find the shortest path (by number of roads) from A to G
 * Find all the shortest paths (by number of roads) from A to G